Back Tax Returns? Get Tax Relief By Filing Delinquent Tax Returns

-If you have answered yes to any of these questions, you are not alone, but you need to take the situation very seriously.
-Here’s what you need to know to protect yourself from the IRS and a look at the steps you should take when you have unfiled tax returns.
+If you have answered yes to any of these questions, you are not alone.
+But you need to take the situation very seriously.
+Here’s what you need to know to protect yourself from the IRS and a look at the steps you should take when you have unfiled returns.

 IRS Identification Of Non-Filers

-Every year, the IRS gets more sophisticated and improves its methods of identifying delinquent tax filers.
+Every year, the IRS gets more sophisticated and improves its methods of identifying delinquent taxpayers.
 The agency uses powerful software to compare the information it receives from some tax filers to assess what information it may be missing from other filers.
-For instance, when your employer claims a deduction for your wages or sends a copy of your W-2 form to the IRS, the IRS also expects to see a tax return from you reporting that income, and if the IRS doesn’t see your return, the agency will contact you.
+For instance, when your employer claims a deduction for your wages or sends a copy of your W-2 form to the IRS, the IRS also expects to see a tax return from you reporting that income.
+If the IRS doesn’t see your return reporting that income, the IRS will contact you.

 Regardless of the cause of your late tax filing problem, you need to take this problem very seriously.
-The IRS is becoming very skilled at finding non-filers and back tax returns.
-Even if they have not found you yet, the agency will find you, and you may face very serious consequences if you continue to ignore the situation.
-There is an urgency to filing delinquent returns, and you need to take matters in your own hands before the IRS and/or state tax authorities choose to do so.
+The IRS is becoming very skilled at finding non-filers.
+Even if they have not found you yet, the agency will find you.
+As a result, you may face very serious consequences if you continue to ignore the situation.
+There is an urgency to filing delinquent returns.
+You need to take matters in your own hands before the IRS and/or state tax authorities choose to do so.

-Normally, there is a 10-year statute of limitations on tax debt, and the clock starts ticking the day you file your return or when the IRS assesses your tax debt.
-This 10-year period can be suspended in a handful of situations such as when you’re in the midst of filing bankruptcy or if you agree to a suspension in exchange for a certain payment plan.
-However, in most cases, the IRS only has 10 years to collect your tax debt.
+Normally, there is a 10-year statute of limitations on tax debt.
+The clock starts ticking the day you file your return or when the IRS assesses your tax debt.
+This 10-year period can be suspended in a handful of situations.
+Such as when you’re in the midst of filing bankruptcy.
+Or, if you agree to a suspension in exchange for a certain payment plan.
+However, in most cases, the IRS only has 10 years to collect your liability.
 Once that time limit expires, the statute of limitations is over, and the IRS can’t pursue you anyway.

 In some cases, the IRS may send you a notice requesting that you file a delinquent tax return right away.
-In other cases, the agency may take several years to inform you that it hasn’t yet received your tax return yet.
-But in all cases, the IRS will eventually notice that you haven’t filed a tax return, and it will pursue you for any associated late taxes.
+The IRS may take several years to inform you that it hasn’t yet received your income tax return yet.
+Evenually, they will notice that you haven’t filed and will pursue you for any associated late taxes.
 The IRS does not forget.
 The IRS does not go away.

 Substitute for Return (SFR)

 Just because the IRS has not contacted you does not mean the agency has missed your failure to file.
-Eventually, the IRS will prepare your return based on what is in the best interest of the government, usually with little or none of the deductions you are entitled to.
-The IRS prepares a “Substitute for Return” (SFR) for your late tax returns in the best interest of the government, resulting in the IRS overstating what taxes you owe and, consequently, what you owe in penalties and interest.
+The IRS will typically prepare a return based on what is in the best interest of the government.
+The return will have little or none of the deductions you are entitled to.
+The return prepared by the IRS oftentimes will result in a higher liability.
+You can and should claim all the deductions and benefits you are legally entitled to by filing your own return.

 Usually, the only deductions you’ll see on an SFR are standard deductions and one personal exemption.
-You will not get credit for deductions which you may be entitled to such as exemptions for spouses, children, mortgage interest and real estate taxes on your home, the cost basis of any stock sales, and business expenses for your self-employment income reported on a 1099-MISC, etc.
+You will not get credit for deductions which you may be entitled to such as deductions for mortgage interest and real estate taxes on your home, the cost basis of any stock sales, and business expenses for your self-employment income reported on a 1099-MISC, etc.

 When the IRS issues an SFR, it sends a copy to your state.
-If you live in a state that assesses income tax, your state tax revenue department will also generate a substitute return, and you may end up owing both state and federal income tax.
+Your state tax revenue department will also generate a substitute return and you may end up owing state income taxes as well.

 What to Do If You Receive a Substitute for Return

 If you receive an SFR, you need to contact the IRS.
 As explained above, these returns usually do not adequately represent your financial situation.
 To give you an example, imagine you sold your home for $200,000 during the tax year associated with the SFR.
-As of 2019, when you sell your primary residence, you receive a capital gains exemption for $250,000 if you’re single and up to $500,000 if you are married filing jointly.
+When you sell your primary residence, you receive a capital gains exemption for $250,000 if you’re single and up to $500,000 if you are married filing jointly.
 These numbers may vary for other tax years.

-However, when preparing the SFR, the IRS doesn’t take the exemption into account, Instead, the agency notes the entire $200,000 for the sale and charges you capital gains tax on that whole amount, leaving you with an unwieldy tax bill.
-Depending on your situation, you may have all kinds of other taxes and assessments on your SFR that don’t really apply to your situation.
+When preparing the SFR, the IRS doesn’t take the exemption into account.
+Instead, the agency notes the entire $200,000 for the sale and charges you capital gains tax on that whole amount.
+This leaves you with an unwieldy tax bill.
+Depending on your situation, you may have all kinds of other taxes and assessments on your SFR that can be mitigated by filing your return.

-To free yourself from that debt, you should contact a tax professional and have them adjust the SFR so that it reflects what you truly owe.
+To free yourself from that debt, contact a tax professional and have them file an original return so that it reflects what you truly owe.
 A tax professional can ensure you get all the deductions, credits, and exemptions you deserve.
-Remember, once the IRS issues an SFR, the agency usually starts collection activities as soon as possible, and the IRS has a lot of power to get the money it believes you owe.
+Remember: Once the IRS issues an SFR, collection activities start immediately and the IRS has a lot of power to get the money it believes you owe.
 The sooner you take action, the better.

 Consequences of Not Filing Tax Returns

-If you haven’t received an SFR or other correspondence from the IRS, you may be tempted to ignore your unfiled returns.
+If you haven’t received a tax notice from the IRS, you may be tempted to ignore your unfiled returns.
 You may hope to fly under the radar and escape the IRS’s notice.
 This is a risky choice.
 Failing to address your tax problem can result in serious consequences including the following: